zotero/citeproc-rs/crates/wasm/README.md

 If you wish to change the output format of the entire driver, you can use `setOutputFormat(format, formatOptions)`.
-The format is a string, one of `"html" | "rtf" | "plain"` just like the `Driver.new` method.
-The options is an optional argument with the same value as `formatOptions` in `Driver.new`.
+The format is a string, one of `"html" | "rtf" | "plain"` just like the `new Driver` method.
+The options is an optional argument with the same value as `formatOptions` in `new Driver`.

 `setStyle(xmlString)` will change the CSL style used by the driver.